Dealing with Multiple Attackers5 min read

 If you watch the video you will how notice how the defender sticks to some mass attack concepts.
 The defender actually comes out ahead because he doesn’t allow himself to be swarmed.

 Don’t put your back against the wall unless you must.
 If you do this you will be surrounded and without a place to escape to.
 Your goal is to only deal with one attacker at a time.
 Keep moving and fighting until you can make an escape.
 If you are cornered then keep fighting until all the men are down and you can leave.
-Our guest writer named Aggro 84 was once surrounded by more than 10 men.
-He is a very large man and a skilled fighter.
+Our guest writer named Aggro 84 is a police detective.
+He was once surrounded by more than 10 men.
+He is a very large man (over 6′ 6″) and a skilled fighter.
 Thankfully his attackers were not skilled fighters or armed with weapons.

 The attackers divided themselves up between him and his partner.
 Once his partner went down the attackers turned their attention to him.
-He placed his back against the wall and with his long arms he continued to strike the attackers until they went down or back away even as they continued to beat him.
+He placed his back against the wall and with his long arms he continued to strike the attackers until they went down or backed.

 They attacked like a wolf-pack but he stayed calm and continued to fight his way through the beating.
 Only so many attackers could stand shoulder to shoulder to launch their assault.
 This limited it to about three at any one time.
 The fight ended after multiple police officers arrived on scene and began to control the violent situation.
 Read an article written by him on another matter here.